- Annual awards range from $1,000 - $4,000

 Merit Scholarships for First-Time Students from Ohio for Fall 2022

-You will be considered for first-year student merit scholarships if you apply to Kent State University by Feb.
-1, 2022, with the exception of the Honors Distinction Award.
-You must apply and be admitted to Kent State University by Feb.
-1, 2022 to be considered for an invitation to apply to the Honors College.
+You will be considered for first-year student merit scholarships if you apply to Kent State University by March 1, 2022.
+You must apply and be admitted to Kent State University by December 1, 2022 to be considered for an invitation to apply to the Honors College.

 You must be classified as an Ohio resident for tuition, be a U.S. citizen, declare a bachelor’s degree-granting major, and plan to enroll full-time at the Kent Campus.

 Merit scholarships can be applied only to tuition, instructional and general fees.
 If a combination of the merit scholarship and any other tuition award exceeds the cost of tuition at Kent State University, the scholarship may be reduced or cancelled.
 If you will be the recipient of a Kent State University Employee Tuition Benefit Waiver, NEOMED employee tuition benefit or a tuition waiver offered by another college or university, your tuition scholarship offer will be reduced or cancelled.

 Test-Optional Scores & Test Score Impact on Scholarships

 Kent State is test-optional, meaning students are not required to submit standardized test scores (SAT and/or ACT).
 If you have test scores, you can request that your scores not be used in your admission decision.
 If submitted, the latest test scores that will be accepted for scholarship purposes is December 2021.
 Test scores taken after December 2021 will not be considered in the scholarship review process.

 Kent State will provide you with our best scholarship offer, regardless of whether test scores are used in your admission decision.

 Each of the scholarship programs listed below are competitive.
 Awards are not guaranteed.